dwarvesf/playground/Blockchain/Anchor framework.md

 anchor init <new-project-name>
 ```

 Note, you need to choose the appropriate Anchor version for the sample project or you may get an error when building because the old versions are no longer compatible.
-Let's take the example of creating a program that accepts a key-value pair start with declaring the program you declare in the lib.rs . directory
+Let's take the example of creating a program that accepts a key-value pair start with declaring the program you declare in the `lib.rs` directory

 ```
 use anchor_lang::prelude::*;